astirix1/Knowledge-Base-Self-Hosting-Kit/DEPLOYMENT_NOTES.md

 - Docling 2.13.0 for document processing
 - ChromaDB 0.5.23 for vector storage
 - LlamaIndex 0.12.9 for RAG pipeline
-- Celery 5.4.0 + Redis for async tasks
 - Sentence-transformers for embeddings

 ## Next Steps for Deployment